Civil Penalties Policy

 We will use the following definition of harm taken from the statutory guidance on hazard rating under the Housing Act 2004, 'Harm is an adverse physical or mental effect on the health of a person'.

-STEP TWO - Starting point and category range
+Step 2 – Starting point and category range

 Having determined the category, the Council would refer to the following starting points to reach an appropriate level of civil penalty within the category range.
 The Council will then consider further adjustment within the category range for aggravating and mitigating features.